-- Provide regular (monthly at a minimum) progress updates by email. - Have regular meetings with the SMC team to discuss the research indicative findings from research, interpretation of findings etc. - Be available over email to address queries about the analysis. - Be available to present emerging findings at different stages.
+- Provide regular (monthly at a minimum) progress updates by email. - Have regular meetings with the SMC team to discuss the research sampling updates, key messages/findings from focus groups, interpretation of findings. - Be available over email to address queries about the focus groups and their interpretation in advance of the report publication date. - Be available to present emerging findings at different stages.
 For example, there may be opportunities for knowledge exchange and early feedback from the independent expert advisers who we are contracted with as the report is developed.
 We will draw on your expertise to present early findings to Commissioners to review progress, emerging trends and policy recommendations.